olets/zsh-abbr/ROADMAP.md

 - [x] upgrade Hippocratic License to v3
 - [ ] `--prefix` option for `import-git-aliases`
 - [ ] VuePress docs site
+- [ ] importing does not override an existing alias (as of this writing, a regression from v4)

 ## Maybe?